Get your pitchdeck analyzed by top investors and experts at Disrupt SF next week – TechCrunch

 Attendees will be notified via email on how to submit their pitch deck.
 If you want to participate in this workshop and submit your deck for review, get your pass to the event here.

-Please note: the workshop is open to all conference attendees and is officially on the record.
-Other investors and members of the media may be in the workshop and seeing what you have in your deck, so plan accordingly.
+Please note: The workshop is open to all conference attendees and is officially on the record.
+Other investors and members of the media may be in the workshop and see what you have in your deck, so plan accordingly.